Chindits: Military legacy

 Others, like Sir Robert Thompson, an ex-Chindit, have asserted that the idea behind the Chindits was a sound one but that they were just badly handled and used in operations for which they were not properly equipped or trained, for example in static defence.
-A third view is that, despite the relatively insignificant losses that the Chindits were able to inflict, their propaganda value in 1943, at a time when the Army was on the defensive, was a morale boost to the people of India and Britain, and helping to dispel the image of Japanese invincibility.
+A third view is that the Chindits' propaganda value, although they inflicted relatively insignificant losses upon the Japanese, nonetheless provided a morale boost to the people of India and Britain, helping to dispel the image of Japanese invincibility at a time when the Allies were on the defensive.
 It has been hard to reach a consensus on any of these issues due to the partisan nature of the discussions surrounding Wingate.

 It has also been argued that the Chindits contributed to the overall success of the Allied armies in Burma through the innovations in air supply techniques and organisation that their operations required.
 The Allied air forces were later to use these tactics to supply increasingly large forces that were cut off by the enemy, or were operating independently of road or rail lines of communication.
 Conversely, it has been argued that the apparent success of the Chindits led some Japanese commanders to believe that they could employ their own incursion tactics on a much larger scale, and that when they came to implement such tactics during the Chindwin offensive of early 1944, lacking the necessary air support that had enabled the Allies to be successful, the result was disastrous and ultimately led to defeat at both Kohima and Imphal, and later on the plains of Burma in 1945.

 Three of the Brigade commanders on Operation Thursday (two of whom had also served in the first Chindit expedition) subsequently wrote autobiographies, which contained their comments on the Chindits' concept and practice of operations.
 Bernard Fergusson, originally an enthusiastic supporter of Wingate, later came to feel that Wingate lacked both consistency and flexibility in his plans, which contributed to Fergusson's long, pointless march from Ledo and his defeat at Indaw.
 John Masters, who was a friend of Lentaigne, felt that the Chindits' mobility was sacrificed in holding fixed defensive positions or attacking strong Japanese positions, without the necessary support.
-In criticism of the whole Chindit concept, he pointed out that the Chindit force had the infantry strength of two and a half line divisions but without supporting arms, had the fighting strength of less than one.
+In criticism of the whole Chindit concept, he pointed out that the Chindit force had the infantry strength of two and a half line divisions but, without supporting arms, had the fighting strength of less than one.
 Michael Calvert, who was closest to Wingate, remained a defender of Wingate and his methods.

 The 77th Brigade, raised in 2015 to engage in propaganda for the army, was named in tribute to the Chindits.